 Above: Illustration of the Battle of Spotsylvania.
 Source: Wikipedia Commons.
 Right: The fields of the Bloody Angle at Spotsylvania Battlefield.

 We like this park alot.
 It's our favorite among the four units of Fredericksburg and Spotsylvania National Military Park.
 There is a quiet, almost reverent take to the miles and miles of openness surrounding Spotsylvania.
-And while it represents the final action of the four, basically from May 8 to 20, 1864, just a couple days after the Wilderness, and was a bloody mess for the troops involved, just take one walk during twilight along the Bloody Angle.
+And while it represents the final action of the four, basically from May 8 to 20, 1864, just a couple days after the Battle of the Wilderness, and was a bloody mess for the troops involved, just take one walk during twilight along the Bloody Angle.

-Battle of Spotsylvania Court House Timeline
+Battle of Spotsylvania Timeline

 May 7-8 - Grant pursued the fight after defeat at the Wilderness, marching his troops toward Spotsylvania Court House during the night.